International Student Exchange

 It’s never too early to start planning!
-At these information sessions, one of our advisors will explain more detail about the ISE program, review the list of partner institutions available, and explain the application process.
+At these information sessions, one of our advisors will explain more detail about the UCC in ISE Program and the ISE program, review the list of partner institutions available, and explain the application process.
 Info sessions take place at set times during the week.
-Call the Office of Study Abroad (OSA) to find out when the next one will take place (305-348-1913).
+Call the Office of Education Abroad (OEA) to find out when the next one will take place (305-348-1913).

-Make an Appointment with the Office of Study Abroad
+Make an Appointment with the Office of Education Abroad

-After attending an info session, schedule an appointment with an OSA staff member to discuss your specific academic plan and the ISE program in more detail.
-OSA staff will help you get an better idea of how the ISE program works and what institutions might be a good fit for you, given the courses you need to complete your FIU degree.
+After attending an info session, schedule an appointment with an OEA staff member to discuss your specific academic plan and the programs in more detail.
+OEA staff will help you get an better idea of how the programs works and what institutions might be a good fit for you, given the courses you need to complete your FIU degree.
 In meetings with our office, you will learn more about the application process, the course equivalency process, & financial aid.

 Students are applying to the ISE program with a preference for a certain location.
 Once you select your first choice location, you can begin your application on that host programs brochure page on http://abroad.fiu.edu/.
 Since we cannot guarantee spaces will be available at certain institutions, we ask students to think about second and third choice locations in addition to their first choice option.
 A complete application requires several items, including: